-1947 (June): National Chiropractic Journal [17(6):61] reports:
+1947 (June): National Chiropractic Journal [17(6)] includes: -obituary for Cele R. Hart (p.
+61):

-It is our sad duty to inform the hundreds of friends and acquaintances of Mrs. Cele R. Hart of LaCrosse, Wisconsin, that she passed away on April 27 in the hospital at LaCrosse.
+It becomes our sad duty to inform the hundreds of friends and acquaintances of Mrs. Cele R. Hart of LaCrosse, Wisconsin, that she passed away on April 27, in the hospital at LaCrosse.

 Mrs. Hart, or "Cele" as she was familiarly called by most everyone who knew her, was not a chiropractor, but was more intimately associated with its problems than any other lay person in America for nearly thirty years.
 She started to work for Morris, Hartwell and Holmes in 1918, and became secretary to Hon.
 Tom Morris, then chief counsel of the old UCA.
 When the offices of the UCA were moved to LaCrosse, in 1926, Mrs. Hart took charge of the office.
 In 1928 following the death of Mr. Morris, she was elected secretary, which position she held until the amalgamation of the UCA and ACA in 1930.
 Since that time Mrs. Hart has served as secretary to Hon.
 A.T.
 Holmes, chief counsel of the NCA.

-During the twenty years she attended conventions of the UCA ad NCA, she learned to know thousands of chiropractors by their first names and many of them will remember her sunny smile and constantly helpful attitude.
+During the twenty years she attended conventions of the UCA and NCA, she learned to know thousands of chiropractors by their first names and may of them will remember her sunny smile and constantly helpful attitude.